Ok, thats it! I’m going blond!

 Chemicals are fairly new on the hair dye scene.
 For thousands of years, we have used plants like henna, indigo and woad to dye our hair and skin.

-The first chemical dyes were synthesized from coal tar in the 1860s and in 1947 Schwarzkopf launched its first chemical home hair colouring product.
+The first chemical dyes were synthesized from coal tar in the 1860s and in 1947 a well-known hair care company launched its first chemical home hair colouring product.
 Since then the colour range and use of chemical hair dyes has expanded exponentially.

 Our quick fix culture loves their fast action and colour reliability, especially when covering grey hair, but these come with a price tag of possible health problems and allergic reactions.